eszterkv/eszter.space/content/blog/cv-opinion.md

 ## Format

-#### PDF
-Most CVs I get are PDF.
-Thatʼs good, I would  say, thatʼs the best.
-Looks the same on all devices, can be emailed to someone, and so forth.

-#### Online (a CV page on your website)
-Not a bad solution, although looks like you want to be a little too unique by _not bothering_ to prepare and update a PDF.
+As a ground rule, PDF CVs are best.
+They look the same on all devices, can be printed or shared via email easily, and keep their formatting across all operating systems.
+I’ve seen web-only CVs as well (a CV page on a personal or portfolio website).
+This is not a bad solution, although it may look like the candidate is trying too hard to be unique by _not bothering_ to prepare and update a PDF.
+By all means link to your online CV, but make sure there’s a PDF version
+(and they match).

-#### No CV, Europass, LinkedIn only, and other formats
+No CV, Europass, LinkedIn only, and other formats are not really convincing.
-Come on, make a little effort and choose from the first two.
-And Europass doesnʼt count.

 ## Length

-The longest Iʼve received for a mid-level frontend engineer position was 11 pages.
-ELEVEN.
-PAGES.
-What on Earth can span 11 pages in a non-academic CV?

-A good CV is **one or two pages**, and well structured (more on that in the next point).
-Any longer than that, and I might not read it at all, not even skim it.
-At this stage, you really just have a couple seconds of the hiring managerʼs time!
+Keep it short.[^1] A good CV is **one or two pages**, and well structured (more on that later).
+Any longer than that, and the hiring manager might not read it at all.
+At this stage, you really just have a couple seconds of their time.

 ## Aesthetics

-A CV should look pleasant and readable, no matter what position you are applying to.
-This is even more true when you are a frontend engineer.
-Your _job_ is to make stuff on the screen look good.
-A simple and functional CV is your first chance to prove you are good at it.
+A CV should look pleasant and readable, no matter the position.
+This is even more important when you are a frontend developer.
+The essence of the job you are applying to is to make stuff on the screen look good and serve its purpose.
+This is your first chance to prove you are good at it.
+A CV is not simply an _intention_ of applying for the job, it is part of the assessment.

 ## Experience

 Thereʼs no such thing as _5+ years experience_.
 A company can look for someone with 5+ years, thatʼs different, but you either have 5 or 6, but not 5+.
 If I see 5+, I immediately know itʼs not more, because then you would write 6 or 7 or 12, right?

+---
+#### Notes

+[^1]: The longest Iʼve received for a mid-level frontend engineer position was 11 pages.
+ELEVEN.
+PAGES.
+What on Earth can span 11 pages in a non-academic CV?